sunjay/lion/README.md

   * I/O
   * Graphing
 * Importing and modules - being able to add defintions defined in a separate module somewhere (split circuits from basic math, etc.)
+* Other numerical bases + numeric literals for those bases (base 16, etc.)

 ## Syntax